Code-the-Dream-School/rails-guidebook/README.md

 ### :notebook: Assignment Overview

-Let's take a look at the directions for this week's assignment: [XXX](XXX)
+Let's take a look at the directions for this week's assignment: [Lesson 5.2](https://github.com/Code-the-Dream-School/R6-rails-ajax)

 ### :thinking: Questions